-It’s never a bad idea to try to gain an understanding of normal reference ranges and laboratory values to be looking for during pregnancy, predominantly because those ranges and values will change from conception into pregnancy, and then continue to change through each trimester.
+It’s never a bad idea to work to understand normal reference ranges and laboratory values to look for during pregnancy, predominantly because those ranges and values will change from conception into pregnancy and then continue to change through each trimester.
 There’s a lot to keep track of.

 The physiological iron demand in pregnant women increases throughout gestation.
 Roughly a third of the iron you consume will be put toward fetal and placental growth, about half will contribute to the expansion in red blood cell mass, and a quarter will be lost in blood at delivery in a traditional birth.
-There is a lower iron necessity in the first trimester that fluctuates significantly into your second and third trimesters, respectively.
+A lower iron necessity in the first trimester fluctuates significantly into your second and third trimesters, respectively.

 As baby develops, your needs will change from trimester to trimester, and it isn’t always as easy as generally needing more as you go.
 Getting specific with your doctor will be extremely helpful.

-6. How do you go about addressing iron concerns in your private practice?
+6. How do you address iron concerns in your private practice?

-I look at the big picture first, and then dive in deeper to find the root cause of the issue.
-Iron can be affected by so many different variables and a lot of things have to fall into place before iron can be absorbed.
+I look at the big picture first and then dive in deeper to find the root cause of the issue.
+Iron can be affected by many different variables, and many things must fall into place before iron can be absorbed.
 A healthy digestive system is critical, as are adequate amounts of specific enzymes, hormones, and proteins that bind with and transport nutrients into the bloodstream.

 This might surprise you, but stomach acid is important when it comes to iron.
-Over the counter medications such as antacids and acid blockers can lead to malabsorption, so if you experience any heartburn or reflux, speak with your healthcare practitioner about how to treat it in order to make sure you are maintaining your gut health.
-Iron supplementation can also interfere with the absorption of Levothyroxine and other thyroid prescriptions, so if you are on thyroid medication, it’s best to not take it within four hours of iron supplements.
+Over-the-counter medications such as antacids and acid blockers can lead to malabsorption.
+If you experience any heartburn or reflux, speak with your healthcare practitioner about how to treat it to ensure you maintain your gut health.
+Iron supplementation can also interfere with the absorption of Levothyroxine and other thyroid prescriptions, so if you are on thyroid medication, it’s best not to take it within four hours of iron supplements.

 It’s all in the timing.

-Timing definitely plays into iron absorption.
-Like I mentioned above, calcium can interfere with iron absorption, even in more bioavailable forms, such as dicalcium malate (which is the form of calcium I formulated into FullWell Prenatal).
-I always have my private practice clients stagger prenatal vitamins with iron supplements to allow them more time and a better chance of being digested and absorbed properly for optimal results.
+Timing plays into iron absorption.
+As I mentioned above, calcium can interfere with iron absorption, even in more bioavailable forms, such as dicalcium malate (the form of calcium I formulated into FullWell Prenatal).
+I always have my private practice clients stagger prenatal vitamins with iron supplements to allow them more time and a better chance of being digested and absorbed correctly for optimal results.
 Also note that many women taking high doses of iron supplements on an empty stomach can experience upset stomachs, constipation, nausea, abdominal pain, vomiting, and fainting, so it’s not out of the question to take an iron supplement with food.

-If I haven’t stressed this enough, let me tell you just one more time.
+If I haven’t stressed this enough, let me tell you again.

-The best way to ensure you’re getting the amount of iron you need is through your diet.
-This means I always run a thorough analysis of what foods my private practice clients typically eat and take note of how and when they are eating them to ensure the most iron-rich foods have the best shot at efficient absorption.
+Your diet is the best way to ensure you get the iron you need.
+This means I always analyze what foods my private practice clients typically eat and take note of how and when they are eating them to ensure the most iron-rich foods have the best shot at efficient absorption.

-Finally, I work with my clients and their health care providers to ensure that all of their labs are ordered and interpreted correctly.
-This can be a tricky subject as the labs required to gain a full understanding of how much iron you are absorbing can get confusing, but bear with me, I’m going to lay it all out for you.
+Finally, I work with my clients and their healthcare providers to ensure that all of their labs are ordered and interpreted correctly.
+This can be a tricky subject as the labs required to understand how much iron you are absorbing can get confusing, but bear with me.
+I’m going to lay it all out for you.

 This is the part you’ve all been waiting for!

-7. Which labs do I need to ask for to accurately assess my iron levels?
+7. Which labs do I need to ask to assess my iron levels accurately?

-I love that so many of you reach out with such specific questions about lab work!
+I love that many of you reach out with specific questions about lab work!
 Knowing what you don’t know and continuing to advocate for yourself and your baby by asking questions is such an admirable quality.
-I’m preaching to the choir when I tell you that, while your doctor is probably fantastic, it never hurts to be informed and involved when it comes to lab work.
+I’m preaching to the choir when I tell you that while your doctor is probably fantastic, it never hurts to be informed and involved in lab work.
 After all, it’s your body and your baby!

-Before I get into specific labs, let’s explore what we’re actually looking at/for.
+Before I get into specific labs, let’s explore what we’re looking at/for.

 Let’s talk about ferritin.

-When we consume and absorb too much iron, it’s not like a water soluble vitamin like B12 that we can simply excrete.
+When we consume and absorb too much iron, it’s not like a water-soluble vitamin like B12 that we can excrete.
 Instead, our body employs a safety guard to protect us from overdoing it.
 When we have too much unbound iron deposited in our organs, that transferrin we glossed over a little earlier grabs it and puts it in a red blood cell protein called ferritin.

-But even with ferritin acting as our iron safe, when your body senses that it doesn’t have enough iron, it essentially begins to ration what you’re storing and begins shutting off channels of iron to the processes it deems least critical.
-This is when we begin experiencing problems, like hair loss.
+But even with ferritin acting as our iron safe, when your body senses that it doesn’t have enough iron, it essentially begins to ration what you’re storing, shutting off iron channels to the processes it deems least critical.
+This is when we start experiencing problems like hair loss.
 Your body makes the call that sending iron to your integumentary system is less critical than getting it to your bone marrow and employing it to create more red blood cells.

 So when it comes to your lab work, ferritin is the most accurate test and most specific indicator of iron status overall.

-Low ferritin is a red flag, but too much isn’t good either.
-In the presence of inflammatory processes or chronic diseases, ferritin levels can be falsely normal or elevated, despite the presence of anemia.
+Low ferritin is a red flag, but too much isn’t good, either.
+In the presence of inflammatory processes or chronic diseases, ferritin levels can be falsely normal or elevated, despite anemia.
 This is because ferritin reacts as an acute-phase protein.
-The evaluation of C-reactive protein (CRP) levels may assist in obtaining the correct diagnosis, excluding infections or inflammation.
+Evaluating C-reactive protein (CRP) levels may assist in obtaining the correct diagnosis, excluding infections or inflammation.
 If the CRP value is elevated, re-evaluation of the serum ferritin level is recommended after the normalization of CRP concentration.

 Now let’s go back to hemoglobin and hematocrit.

-The most common lab ordered test for iron involves looking for hemoglobin and hematocrit.
-These are not as indicative as ferritin, and yet hemoglobin and hematocrit are primarily the only tests ordered in conventional medicine.
+The most common lab-ordered test for iron involves looking for hemoglobin and hematocrit.
+These are not as indicative as ferritin, yet hemoglobin and hematocrit are primarily the only tests ordered in conventional medicine.
 In my experience, these tests are not a sensitive or specific enough indication of iron status, though they can serve as a good marker of improvement over time.

 Transferrin is the transporter of iron, receiving it from the absorption stage and ensuring it gets to where it needs to go.